Pex vs PolicyGuardian

 - Reporting — Provides insights on copyright violations and usage

-- Continuous Monitoring — Ongoing compliance status updates.
+- Continuous Compliance Monitoring — Ongoing automated analysis of policies and workflows

 - Scalable fingerprinting technology